Tips

 RELATED ARTICLES :

-To set your pages up for Google Analytics tracking, you’ll first want to locate your monitoring ID.
-Log in to Google Analytics, click on the gear icon at the lowest left to bring up the Admin panel.
-Once you’ve decided on the ACCOUNT and PROPERTY from their respective drop-down menus, click wherein it says “Tracking Info” inside the PROPERTY column.
-From there, click “Tracking Code” to peer your monitoring ID — the ID must begin with UA.
+You’ll first want to locate your monitoring ID to set your pages up for Google Analytics tracking.
+Log in to Google Analytics and click on the gear icon at the lowest left to bring up the Admin panel.
+Once you’ve decided on the ACCOUNT and PROPERTY from their respective drop-down menus, click where it says “Tracking Info” inside the PROPERTY column.
+From there, click “Tracking Code” to peer your monitoring ID—the ID must begin with UA.

-In this step, I’ll talk about some fundamental configurations for the Glue for Yoast SEO plugin mentioned in Step 1.
+In this step, I’ll discuss some fundamental configurations for the Glue for Yoast SEO plugin mentioned in Step 1.
 You may also pass this step if you have chosen not to put in this plugin.

 Step 4: Test/validate your AMP setup

-Now that we have created our AMP URLs, it’s crucial to ensure they’re running nicely.
-If they may be no longer configured correctly, Google will now not show them in search outcomes.
-While this safeguards you in opposition to displaying a semi-purposeful AMP web page, it can also be a pain factor for many site owners.
+Now that we have created our AMP URLs, eit’s crucial to ensurethey’re running nicely If they are no longer configured correctly, Google will nlno longerongerw them in search outcresultsile this safeguards your opposition to displaying a semi-purposeful AMP web page, it can also be a pain factor for many site owners.

 smartphone-mobile-loading-ss-1920.jpg (1920×1080)

-Fortunately, there are several answers for checking out your AMP URLs.
-Pick multiple key pages and take a look at the AMP versions using one of the strategies underneath.
-As referred to in step 1, you could append /amp/ to the end of a popular URL on the way to view it.
+Fortunately, there are several answers to your AMP URLs.
+Pick multiple key pages and look at the AMP versions using one of the strategies underneath.
+As in Step 1, you could append /amp/ to the end of a popular URL to view it.

 Jeanna Davila